SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 1. File already exists in destination
     - This app checks to see if the file name exists in the destination before it uploads.
 If there is a file with the exact same name, it will not do the upload again.
 It will print to stdout a message that the file already exists.
 To fix it you can either delete the file from the destination or change the conflictBehavior to replace and not call `CheckIfItemExists` on upload.
-1. Passing a blob list
-    - The blob list is string that would be converted into Json value.
-The double quotes that wrap each item in the array would need to be escaped.
-The app checks if this value is in correct format, if it isn't it will print an error to stdout and exit the program.
-    - For example:
-        - Correct: `"[\""example1.txt\", \""example2.txt\", \""example3.txt\"]"`
-        - Incorrect: `"["example1.txt", "example2.txt", "example3.txt"]"`
+1. The file for the list of blobs is not found
+1. The format for the list of blobs - one blob per line, without quotes around the blob name
 1. Not giving enough permission to access the ABS container
     - The minimum permissions are Read and List
-1. Assigning the correct permissions to the SPE container
+1. Not giving enough permissions to the SPE container
-    - The container exists because you can get lists of all the containers.
-However, when you try to do something to act on the container, it just exits the program.
+    - The required scope is User.Read and FileStorageContainer.Selected
+    - Remember to grant admin consent
+    - Remember to create the mobile & console platform app

 ## Testing the Migration

 ### Verification

-1. When the file is queued, it will print to stdout.
+1. When the file is queued, it will print to stdout
 1. If all blobs are uploaded successfully, it will print to stdout `Congratulations`
-1. If there are errors, it will output it to a file.
+1. If there are errors, it will send the failed blob list to a file.
 The file name will be print to stdout.
 It will also, print out a command for incremental re-run.

 ## Conclusion